-This blog explores the relationship between art & social movements, with a focus on highlighting projects I’m directly in engaged in, and sharing my research on broader artistic and political movements.
+This blog explores the relationship between art & social movements, with a focus on highlighting projects I’ve been directly in engaged in, and sharing my research on broader artistic and political movements.

 I don’t really like writing personal bios, but here’s a brief one I was asked to provide for a recent workshop that I facilitated: